 He might be exaggerating.
 But buckets of all sorts are utility tools, good for carrying, mixing, and picking up.
 And if they’re used, food-grade 5 gallon buckets (no one needs to tell you to stay away from those that held paint or other toxic materials), then you’re making a contribution to sustainability by keeping those buckets out of the landfill.

-PERFECT FOR TOMATOES!
+GREAT FOR TOMATOES!

 Occasionally, you’ll be asked to pay a dollar or three for clean, sturdy used buckets with lids.
 It’s worth it.